RomanBurunkov/tm-is/README.md

 - `isFunction`/`isFunc`: Returns true if passed argument is a function.
 - `isUndefined`/`isUndef`: Returns true if passed argument is undefined.
 - `isEqualArrays`/`isEqArr`: Returns true if passed arguments are equal arrays.
+- `isValidDate`/`isDate`: Returns true if passed arguments are valid date string or number.

 ## Examples